robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 `queryInterface()` implementation should then allow casts to all of the implemented interface versions.

-Lastly, the interfaces mostly provided a lot of getters for data, but some of the interfaces also provide callback functions that should perform some operation on the component implementing the interface.
+Lastly, the interfaces provide both getters for static, non-chancing data (such as the classes registered in a plugin factory) as well as functions that perform side effects or return dynamically changing data (such as the input/output configuration for an audio processor).

 Yabridge's serialization and communication model for VST3 is thus a lot more complicated than for VST2 since all of these objects are loosely coupled and are instantiated and managed by the host.
-The model works as follows:
+The basic model works as follows:

-TODO: This is now slightly out of date.
-Instead of serializing and deserializing directly into interface implementations through references, we now only pass structs with payload data around to make the receiving process much more flexible.

 1. For an interface `IFoo`, we provide a possibly abstract implementation called `YaFoo`.
-2. This class has a constructor that takes an `IPtr<IFoo>` interface pointer and copies all of the data from the interface's functions that do not perform any side effects.
+2. When we want to _proxy_ an interface from one side to the other (let's assume we want to allow the native VST3 host to call functions on the `IFoo` provided by the Windows VST3 plugin), we need to provide a `YaFoo` implementation on the native plugin side that can do callbacks to the corresponding `IFoo` object in the Wine plugin host.
+For most objects, this works by first generating a unique identifier to be able to refer to this specific `IFoo` instance, and then serializing that identifier together with any static payload data into a `YaFoo::ConstructArgs` object.
+This `YaFoo::ConstructArgs` copies this data through a `IPtr<IFoo>` smart pointer to the original object we're proxying.
+This object can be serialized and transmitted to the other side using bitsery.
+3. The original `IFoo` we are proxying gets added to an `std::map<size_t, IPtr<IFoo>>` (in our assumed scenario, this happens on the Wine plugin host's side) with the key being that unique instance identifier we generated so we can refer to it later on.
-3. `YaFoo` then implements all the boilerplate required for `FUnknown`.
+4. `YaFoo` implements all the boilerplate required for `FUnknown`.
 This includes the constructor, destructor and methods required for reference counting, as well as the query interface.
+It also implements any static lookup functions that can be performed using the data contained in a `YaFoo::ConstructArgs` object.
+Any functions that perform side effects or return dynamic data and thus require a callback or control message are marked as pure virtual.
+These callbacks can be performed through yabridge's `Vst3MessageHandler` message handling interface.
+For the sake of clarity, we use the term _callback_ for `plugin -> host` function calls and _control message_ for `host -> plugin` function calls.
+5. The side that requested the object (which we assume to be the native plugin here), creates a _proxy object_ called `YaFoo{Plugin,Host}Impl`, so `YaFooPluginImpl` in this case.
+This is an instance of `YaFoo` and thus `IFoo`, so we can pass it as an `IFoo` pointer to the host.
+This object takes those `YaFoo::ConstructArgs` and a reference to the bridge instance so it can do callbacks or send control messages.
-4. If `IFoo` is a versioned interface such as `IPluginFactory3`, the above two steps work slightly differently.
+6. If `IFoo` is a versioned interface such as `IPluginFactory{,2,3}`, the creation of `YaFoo::ConstrctArgs` and the definition of `YaFoo`'s query interface work slightly differently.
 When copying the data for a plugin factory, we'll start copying from `IPluginFactory`, and we'll copy data from each newer version of the interface that the `IPtr<IPluginFactory>` supports.
-   During this process we keep track of which interfaces were supported by the native plugin.
-In our query interface method we then only report support for the same itnerfaces that were supported by `IPtr<IPluginFactory`.
+   During this process we keep track of which interfaces were supported by the native plugin in a `known_iids` set.
+In our query interface method we then only report support for the same interfaces that were supported by the original `IPtr<IPluginFactory` we're proxying.
-5. `YaFoo` implements serialization and deserialization through bitsery so it can be sent between the native plugin and the Wine plugin host.
-6. If `IFoo` has methods that have side effects (such as instantiating a new object), then the implementations of those functions in `YaFoo` will be pure virtual.
-The side that requested the object (so for the plugin factory that would be on the side of the native plugin) should then provide a `YaFoo{Plugin,Host}Impl` that implements those functions through yabridge's `Vst3MessageHandler` callback interface.
-7. If the `IFoo` has side effects and thus needs a corresonding 'real' isntance on the other side to communicate to, then `YaFoo{Plugin,Host}Impl` should implement a destructor that destroys the 'real' object when `YaFoo` proxy gets destroyed.
-See [interface instantiation](#interface-instantiation) for more information.

 ## Interface Instantiation

-Creating a new instance of an interface using the plugin factory wroks as
+Creating a new instance of an interface using the plugin factory wroks as follows.
+This describes the object lifecycle.
+The actual serialization and proxying is described in the section above.
-follows:

 1. The host calls `createInterface(cid, _iid, obj)` on an IPluginFactory implementation exposed to the host as described above.